NEONScience/neon-data-api/docs/content/endpoints/samples.md

   1. to find the current or past physical location of a sample
   2. to explore the sample hierarchy

-Currently, all samples are supported except for those associated with ground beetles and canopy foliage; future updates will add the remaining samples.

 Use the `/samples/supportedClasses` endpoint to download the current list of supported sample classes.